malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 7. prerequisite: model contains i) fact of presence of `t`, and ii) relationship of `t` to 'I'
 8. `t` and its relationship to `I` is selected as focus of attention for processing, producing: "I am conscious of `t`"

+Essentially, we are aware of our own thoughts, but more than that, we are aware of our awareness.
+That is the crux of our conclusion that we are conscious.

 The above example represents the case where we conclude consciousness from observations of being able to form our own novel thoughts.
 Another example is of being able to experience our senses, where steps #3 and #4 are dropped.

 The three iterations above can be seen as just a sampling of steps within a long linear thought path.
 Indeed, a fourth iteration is required to move from "I am conscious of `t`" to "I am a conscious being".
 However, it is more useful to use the above three iterations as a basis for characterising kinds of thought: